How Whole Brain Thinking Can Save the Future

 Do you believe that sexual orientation can be changed?

 No. One of three types of genetic dominance determines our brain’s operating system, and from our brain’s operating system we acquire the characteristics that we associate with gender.
-I see no scientific evidence that we can change the dominance that genetic forces establish.
+I see no scientific evidence that we can change the dominance that genetic forces have established.
 Likewise, I see no compelling antidotal evidence that suggests we can change.

 What can you tell us about the diversity we see in the gay community, among gay males, for example?

 Since information input to the brain (what we sense of our world) is independent of information output (what we decide to do in response), the two processes are independently variable.
-As a consequence of this situation, I am convinced that there are two avenues through which gender can be expressed, although when both genders are the same, it’s like having one gender, and goes unnoticed.
-As a result, the possibility of having two genders has long gone undiscovered.
+As a consequence of this situation, I am convinced that there are two avenues through which gender can be expressed, although when both genders are the same, it’s no different than having one gender, and as a result, the possibility of having two genders has long gone undiscovered.
 The same diversity that we see in the gay community also exists in the straight community, and for the same reason.
-Whether someone is an effeminate straight male or an effeminate gay male, their situation appears to be the result of having two genders that are different.
-The input of information to the brain establishes the gender that determines the body type (sex) that we are attracted to (male or female).
-Brain output then creates an external response that shows up as masculine or feminine behavior (or a combination), depending on which operating system is controlling the flow of information.
-So if a male’s genetically-determined output is guided by an operating system that is feminine, regardless of whether he is straight or gay, he is going to exhibit some degree of feminine tendency—though such tendencies can vary greatly in strength, and as a result he might be strongly feminine, or his femininity might be so subdued that it is difficult to observe.
+Whether someone is an effeminate straight male or an effeminate gay male, the femininity appears to be the result of having this second expression of gender.
+Note that information input and output affect our sexuality in different ways.
+Information input determines the body type (sex) that we are attracted to (male or female).
+Information output creates an external response that shows up as masculine or feminine behavior (or a combination), depending on which operating system is in charge.
+If a male’s genetically-determined output is guided by a feminine operating system, regardless of whether he is straight or gay, he is going to exhibit some degree of feminine behavior—though such tendencies can vary greatly in strength.
+Consequently, he might be strongly feminine, or his femininity might be so subdued that it is difficult to observe.

 James Olson Interviews & Press